Taikyoku shogi: Objective

-The objective of the game is to capture the opponent's king(s) and prince(s).
+The objective of the game is to capture the opponent's king(s) and crown prince(s).
 When the last of these is captured, the game ends.
 There are no rules for check or checkmate; however, in practice a player resigns when checkmated.
 Unlike standard shogi, pieces may not be dropped back into play after being captured.

 Game equipment

 Two players, Black and White (or 先手 sente and 後手 gote), play on a board ruled into a grid of 36 ranks (rows) by 36 files (columns) with a total of 1,296 squares.
+Each "square" is a 17mm by 15mm rectangle, making the playing size tantamount to 65 cm by 55 cm.
 The squares are differentiated by marking or color.

 Each player has a set of 402 wedge-shaped pieces of 207 types.
 The players must remember 253 sets of moves.
 The pieces are of slightly different sizes with the larger pieces near the king and becoming progressively smaller for pieces further from the king, regardless of power.
 In general, the stronger pieces are nearer to the king.

-Several of the English names were chosen to correspond to rough equivalents in Western chess, rather than as translations of the Japanese names.

 Each piece has its name in the form of two or three kanji written on its face.
 On the reverse side of some pieces are two or three other characters, often in a different color (commonly red instead of black); this reverse side is used to indicate that the piece has been promoted during play.
 The pieces of the two sides do not differ in color, but instead each piece is shaped like a wedge, and faces forward, toward the opposing side.
 This shows who controls the piece during play.

 Listed below are the pieces of the game and, if they promote, which pieces they promote to.
 Promotions prefaced with a star are not also represented as their own pieces, existing only as promotions.

-(Sometimes the queen is called the "free king", a direct translation of its Japanese name.
-The kirin's name is sometimes anglicised as kylin.)
+In smaller variants of shogi, some pieces that move identically or similarly to chess pieces are given the name of the chess piece.
+However, in taikyoku shogi, this breaks down since there are other pieces with the same movements as in chess.
+Hence, and for the purpose of consistency, names of the pieces have simply been translated from Japanese.
+A list can be seen here: